cjdaly/cascadia/setup/RaspberryPi/README.md

 Next, run `sudo raspi-config` and:
 * in Localization Options, set Timezone
 * in Advanced Options, set Memory Split to 16 for GPU
-* tweak other settings as desired, then reboot!
+* tweak other settings as desired

+Now reboot:

     sudo reboot